artnoage/ARC-AGI-2/memory_bank/activeContext.md

     *   Modified the output display to show both a matrix representation and a visual grid representation side-by-side.
     *   Implemented automatic population of the input grid with the first test input.
     *   Added guidance in the code placeholder on handling the 'shape' attribute error.
+    *   Implemented visual representation for the input grid with a dedicated "Visualize Input" button.
+    *   Modified the output section to display matrix and visual output side-by-side, similar to the input section.
+    *   Added a "Visualize Output" button to control the display of the visual output.
+    *   Adjusted the placement and spacing of the execution control buttons.
 *   **Improved Discussion Interface Layout and Space Allocation:**
     *   Modified CSS to align chat messages to the left and increase their maximum width.
     *   Adjusted heights and added a scrollbar to the code execution output area to allocate more space.